If you are using the Platform Management API v2, please read this Authentication article.

 text d%C3%A9mo api_format xml api_key XOqEAfxj api_nonce 80684843 api_timestamp 1237387851

-3: Parameters are sorted based on their encoded names (see OAuth Core 1.0 Section 9.1.1).
+- Sort the parameters based on their encoded names.
 Sort order is lexicographical byte value ordering.
+See: OAuth Core 1.0 Section 9.1.1.

 api_format xml api_key XOqEAfxj api_nonce 80684843 api_timestamp 1237387851 text d%C3%A9mo

-4: Parameters are concatenated together into a single string.
-Each parameter’s name is separated from the corresponding value by an ‘=’ character (even if the value is empty), and each name-value pair is separated by an ‘&’ character (see OAuth Core 1.0 Section 9.1.1).
+- Concatenate the parameters together into a single string.
+Each parameter’s name is separated from the corresponding value by an

 An authenticated API call will look like this:

 http://api.jwplatform.com/v1/videos/list?text=d%C3%A9mo&api_nonce=80684843& api_timestamp=1237387851&api_format=xml& api_signature=fbdee51a45980f9876834dc5ee1ec5e93f67cb89&api_key=XOqEAfxj